 Under the revised standard, every auditor’s report must include two explicit conclusions: one on whether management’s use of the going concern basis of accounting is appropriate, and one on whether a material uncertainty related to going concern exists.
 For listed entities, additional content is required, including a description of how the auditor evaluated management’s assessment.

-The IAASB emphasised that these conclusions are not opinions on discrete matters.
+The IAASB made clear that these conclusions are not opinions on discrete matters.
 They are statements within the overall audit opinion.
-Accompanying context must clarify that the conclusions do not constitute a guarantee as to the entity's ability to continue as a going concern.
+Accompanying context must clarify that the conclusions do not constitute a guarantee as to the entity’s ability to continue as a going concern.
 For firms producing audit reports using standard templates, this means the template must be updated to include the new going concern section.
 Reports signed under the revised standard that lack this content will be non-compliant.

 Worked example: Müller Fertigung GmbH